 RAT prevention systems are rare because the RAT software can only be identified once it is operating on your system.
 The best way to manage the RAT problem is to use an intrusion detection system.
 Comparitech has a guide on intrusion detection systems, which gives you a full explanation of how these systems work and a rundown of recommended tools.

-The best RAT software detection tools
+The best RAT software, scanners & detection tools

-Intrusion detection systems are important tools for blocking software intrusion that can evade detection by antivirus and firewall utilities.
+Intrusion detection systems are important tools for blocking software intrusion that can evade detection by antivirus software and firewall utilities.
 The SolarWinds Security Event Manager is a Host-based Intrusion Detection System.
 However, there is a section of the tool that works as a Network-based Intrusion Detection System.
 This is the Snort Log Analyzer.
 You can read more about Snort below, however, you should know here that it is a widely used packet sniffer.
-By employing Snort as a data collector to feed into the Snort Log Analyzer, you get both live and historic data analysis out of the Security Event Manager.
+By employing Snort as a data collector to feed into the Snort Log Analyzer, you get both real-time and historic data analysis out of the Security Event Manager.

 This dual capability gives you a full Security Information and Event Management (SIEM) service.
 This means that you can watch Snort-captured events live and also examine cross-packet intrusion signatures identified through log file records.